sw360/capycli/examples.md

     RabbitMQ, 3.8.2 = OPEN
 ```

-#### Checks whether all prerequisites for a successfull software clearing are fulfilled
+#### Checks whether all prerequisites for a successful software clearing are fulfilled

 This will perform a number of sanity checks for the linked releases in a
 project.